-Julian Bond said, “Huawei made a compelling proposition—they offered a high level of support, and demonstrated a great deal of enthusiasm to make the project successful.”
+Julian Bond said, “Huawei made a compelling proposition—they offered a high level of support and demonstrated a great deal of enthusiasm to make the project successful.”

 Hillarys understood that making such significant changes to its IT architecture also required accompanying cultural change across the company.

 “We used an experienced SAP Partner to assist us but a key goal was to ensure that our in-house IT team was fully involved during the migration, with essential knowledge and skills transferred throughout the project,” said Julian Bond.
 “As Linux was unfamiliar to our team, we started the process of building expertise early.
-In fact, we trained staff to use SUSE Linux Enterprise Server a year in advance of making the full migration, allowing enough time for individuals to achieve certification before the migration project started in earnest, as part of ensuring they were on board and up to speed.
-Limiting our dependence on external third parties helped ensure that the project was a cultural success as well as a technical success, and means that we have the in-house skills to keep supporting and developing the environment.
-Indeed, the success of the upgrade project has been recognized, winning a SAP Quality Award in the Fast Delivery category.”
+In fact, we trained staff to use SLES a year in advance of making the full migration, allowing enough time for individuals to achieve certification before the migration project started in earnest, as part of ensuring they were on board and up to speed.
+Limiting our dependence on external third parties helped ensure that the project was a cultural success as well as a technical success, and this means that we have the in-house skills to keep supporting and developing the environment.
+Indeed, the success of the upgrade project has been recognized, winning an SAP Quality Award in the Fast Delivery category.”

 Julian Bond said: “The combination of SUSE Linux Enterprise Servers for SAP Applications, SAP HANA and the Huawei hardware has completely revitalized our CRM system, delivering phenomenal performance improvements.
 It could sometimes take minutes to bring up a customer’s details on screen if they rang with an issue, which was an embarrassing delay for our agents, and inconvenient and frustrating for customers.

 “Now that we have migrated from Oracle Database to SAP HANA, accessing all of a customer’s details and history is almost instantaneous.
-This improved responsiveness has helped lead to a markedly enhanced customer experience, with improved first-call resolution and a noticeable reduction in complaints.
+This improved responsiveness has helped lead to a markedly enhanced customer experience, with improved firstcall resolution and a noticeable reduction in complaints.
 By providing a faster, better level of service, we can nip issues in the bud before they become complaints.”